-- A copy of any letters, notices, and/or claim denials as proof of continued health care coverage
+A copy of any letters, notices, and/or claim denials as proof of continues health care coverage

 Other words of advice

 You can choose to start your Medigap coverage the day after your current policy ends.
-This will prevent a break in your health coverage
+This will prevents a break in your health coverage

 Can my Medigap insurance company drop me?